Holographic Entanglement Negativity and Thermodynamics in Backreacted AdS Black Hole: Revisiting the Holographic Entanglement Entropy and EWCS

-At high $T_f$, the leading term reproduces the thermal entropy density via its volume scaling, with $\rho$ entering only at subleading order.
+At high $T_f$, the leading term reproduces the thermal entropy density via its volume scaling with $\rho$ entering only at subleading order.
+Note that the quantity $\widetilde{S}(\rho,d)$ is independent of $l$ in the high temperature limit as $z_t \to z_H$ and depends only on the backreaction parameter $\rho$ and the dimension $d$.

 Across both the low and high effective temperature limits, the quark density parameter $\rho$ plays a crucial role in determining the structure of the finite part of the entanglement entropy.
-At low $T_f$, the dominant correction scales as $T_f^{\,d-1}$, which originates from the backreaction-induced $z^{\,d-1}$ contribution through $h(z)$.
+At low $T_f$, the dominant correction scales as $T_f^{\,d-1}$ and volume of the subsystem which originates from the backreaction-induced $z^{\,d-1}$ contribution through $h(z)$.
 In contrast, at high $T_f$ the leading term coincides with the thermal entropy density while the dependence on $\rho$ manifests only through subleading corrections.